iamshivampakade/iamshivampakade.github.io/_posts/2025-11-10-jack-of-all-trades.md

 > Full, step-by-step walkthrough for **TryHackMe — jack-of-all-trades**.
 > I explain the techniques used (recon, web enumeration, RCE, credential harvesting, getting a shell inside a container, and Docker socket escape).
-> All images referenced live under `/assets/img/TryHackMe/jacktrades/` — ensure the filenames are present and case-exact.

 ## Table of contents